cmawhorter/sqs-lambda-queue-processor/cloudformation/README.md

 1. Select "aws-elasticbeanstalk-service-role" in Service role.
 Click Next.
 1. Review everything.
 Click Launch.
 1. Go to IAM in the console and edit the aws-elasticbeanstalk-ec2-worker-role and give it access to invoke the target lambda function by attaching the following policy:
+1. Once environment is ready, go to Configuration -> Software Configuration -> Environment Properties and add key "LAMBDA_FUNCTION" and a value that is the Lambda function ARN and "LAMBDA_REGION" of that function.
+Click Save to relaunch the infrastructure.

 ```json
 {